Skip to content

 url: https://my-domain.buf.dev/integrations/confluent/instance-name

-Once you've made this change, batches containing messages associated with subjects that fail to pass Protovalidate validation rules are rejected.
+Once you've made this change, batches containing messages associated with subjects that fail to pass Protovalidate validation are rejected.
+To enforce this on all topics, set a broker-level configuration instead of targeting a specific topic.

 Overview#